kakhavk/umb_demo/README.md

-USE backup database from dn-backup folder
+Use backup file from db-backup folder